luckboy/rsush/README.md

 This shell is most compliant with the SUSv3 (Single UNIX Specification Version 3).
 Non-compliance with the SUSv3 is most caused size of the shell.
 This shell contains the built-in commands.
 These built-in commands are from the SUSv3.
-This program doesn't contain the non-standard built-in commands.
+This program doesn't contain non-standard built-in commands.

 ## Installation